Phillodelphia/Alkokollarn/README.md

 # Alkokollarn
+Python project to learn a bit of Python again
-Python project, fetching Systembolagets articles and finding products based on number
+Fetching Systembolagets articles and finding products based on number